Blackhawk Network Holdings: History

 Following the IPO announcement, Blackhawk announced the purchase of the German-based startup, Retailo.
 The acquisition in late 2013 was estimated to be around $50 million.
 Retailo would remain in Germany, operating as a subsidiary of Blackhawk.
-Blackhawk announced one of its most significant acquisitions in 2014 with the $290 million purchase of Parago Inc. The incentives and rewards company would be a major step into incentives for Blackhawk and make up the majority of their incentives branch.
-Parago would provide expertise for Blackhawk in designing incentive programs, with Parago Inc. already designing reward-based incentive programs for companies including Dell, General Electric, and Toyota.
+In 2014, Blackhawk announced its acquisition of Parago Inc for $290 million.
+Parago would provide expertise in designing incentive programs having already designed reward-based incentive programs for companies including Dell, General Electric, and Toyota.

 Blackhawk's parent company, Safeway Inc., completed a spin-off of Blackhawk in April 2014.
 This was done by distributing 37.8 million shares of Blackhawk stock to Safeway shareholders.
 Later that year, Blackhawk announced that they would be acquiring Dallas, Texas-based CardLab.

 In January 2015, Blackhawk launched Blackhawk Engagement Solutions.
 The division focuses on engagement, incentive and rebate programs.
-Blackhawk Engagement Solutions was also formed to group together a number of incentive providers Blackhawk Network had acquired, including Incentec Solutions, Incentive CardLab, InteliSpend, and Parago.
+Blackhawk Engagement Solutions was also formed to group together a number of incentive providers the company had acquired, including Incentec Solutions, Incentive CardLab, InteliSpend, and Parago.
 Blackhawk also announced the acquisition of Achievers and Netherlands-based DIDIX Gifting & Promotions in 2015.

 In early 2016, it was announced that Talbott Roche would become the CEO while remaining in her current role as President.
 The move came after Blackhawk had experienced rapid growth over the previous five years, tripling its revenue.
 Around the same time, Blackhawk also acquired the ecommerce company, NimbleCommerce.
 A couple of months later, Blackhawk announced that they would be acquiring extrameasures.
 No terms of the deal were disclosed.

 Blackhawk announced in September 2016 that they would be acquiring Grass Roots Group Holdings Ltd., a provider of customer and employee engagement.
 According to Incentive magazine, the acquisition totaled $118 million.
 Following the acquisition, Grass Roots confirmed they would operate as a subsidiary company of Blackhawk's, with operations in Europe and Asia-Pacific continuing as they did prior to the acquisition.
 At the end of 2016, Blackhawk acquired the gift card company Spafinder.

 On August 30, 2017, Blackhawk announced the acquisition of Portland, Maine-based CashStar, which provides digital gift cards to major retailers and restaurants, for $175 million in cash.

 On January 16, 2018, Blackhawk announced that it would be acquired by Silver Lake and P2 Capital Partners for $3.5 Billion.

 On April 8, 2020, Blackhawk acquired SVM Cards, a provider of gas station and retail branded gift cards in the gift and B2B spaces.

 On November 6, 2020, Blackhawk Network announced it had completed its acquisition of National Gift Card (NGC), one of North America's largest card and prepaid technology companies.

 In the summer of 2022, Blackhawk Network launched the employee benefits platform Blackhawk Network Extras.